-This "Remuneration and Incentive Policies of Fideuram Asset Management (Ireland)" (hereinafter also the "Policies") has been designed on the basis of the Intesa Sanpaolo Group's Remuneration and Incentive Policies (hereinafter also the "Group Policies") and is in compliance with European and national regulations in the Asset Management industry, as regards those aspects that are not in conflict with, not governed by or more restrictive than such regulations.
+The "Remuneration and Incentive Policies of Fideuram Asset Management (Ireland)" (hereinafter also the "Policies") have been designed on the basis of the Intesa Sanpaolo Group's Remuneration and Incentive Policies (hereinafter also the "Group Policies").
+The Policies are compliant with European and national regulations in the Asset Management industry, as regards those aspects that are not in conflict with, not governed by or more restrictive than such regulations.